GeoNode/dev-workshop/slides/agenda.md

 * GeoNode in development mode, how to
 * The geonode-project to customize GeoNode
 * Change the look and feel
+* Add your own app
+* Add your own models, views and logic
+* Build your own APIs
 * Add a third party app
-* Add your own app
-* Add your own models
-* Build your own APIs, views and logic
 * Deploy your customized GeoNode